eusebiuuu/assembler-and-executor/README.md

    5. <https://github.com/Cris24dc/RISC-V-Assembler-and-Executor>
    6. <https://github.com/LeusteanAndrei/ProiectASC>
 2. Tasks
-   1. Assembler
+   * Assembler
-      1. Find the operations encodings using Huffman algorithm
+      * Parse the statements
-      2. Registers encoding
+      * Registers encoding
-      3. C functions issues
+      * C functions issues
-      4. Variables storage
+      * Variables storage
-      5. Implement the assembler
+      * Implement the assembler
-         1. Registers file
+         * Registers file
-         2. Jumps issues
+         * Jumps issues
-         3. First instruction is a jump to main
+         * First instruction is a jump to main
-      6. Test the assembler
+      * Test the assembler
-   2. Executor
+   * Executor
       1. Registers file
       2. Program Counter (PC): Manage a program counter to keep track of the current instruction being executed.
       3. Memory Model: Implement a simple memory model to load and store data.
 This can be an array representing RAM.